Carmona97/Carmona97/README.md

 😎 Welcome to my GitHub 😎

 🌟 My name is Juanma and I'm from Málaga, Spain <br>
-🌟 At this moment, I am looking for a job opportunity as a backend developer. <br>
+🌟 At this moment, I am looking for a job opportunity as backend developer. <br>
 🌟 I’m keen on software development, agile methodologies, database management, and improving code efficiency.